 You should be willing to set aside 15-30 minutes each day to practice.

-If you have a mental health condition, we strongly recommend you get a clearance from your doctor or psychologist before registering to attend this course.
+If you have a mental health condition, you need to get a clearance from your doctor or psychologist before attending this course.

 The course is run by Dey Alexander, a meditation teacher registered with Meditation Australia.

 Background questionnaire and waiver